simocoder/ai-infra-lab/README.md

 This project trains a simple ML model, logs experiments with MLflow, and serves predictions through a FastAPI app in Docker. **The Docker image now builds the model automatically, so you don’t have to run `train.py` manually.**

+Uses the classic Iris flower dataset — one of the most widely used datasets in machine learning education.

+🔍 Specifically, the load_iris function:

+Returns 150 flower samples

+Each with 4 features:

+sepal length

+sepal width

+petal length

+petal width

+And a target label (0, 1, or 2) for the species:

+0 = setosa

+1 = versicolor

+2 = virginica

 ## Features
 - Train model using scikit-learn (executed during Docker build)
 - Log metrics and artifacts with MLflow